Digital-Tvilling/react-jsoncanvas/README.md

 Current focus is as a jsoncanvas viewer/reader

 ## How to Use

+Copy/Paste the features/behaviour you need or follow steps below:

 #### As a standalone Application

 To get started with `react-jsoncanvas`, clone the repository with